ldc-developers/ldc/README.md

 macOS and Windows) are available at the
 [GitHub release page](https://github.com/ldc-developers/ldc/releases).

+For Windows, the [VisualD installer](https://rainers.github.io/visuald/visuald/StartPage.html) comes with a bundled LDC.

 For bleeding-edge users, we also provide the [latest successful Continuous Integration builds](https://github.com/ldc-developers/ldc/releases/tag/CI) with enabled LLVM & LDC assertions (increasing compile times by roughly 50%).